bradut/SlingBox-Channel-Changer-TVGuide/README.md

 4. Launch the app:
    - directly in a browser by using its URL.<br />
    - from a Slinger Player app, after its modifying remote control web page to reference the URL of the app.<br />

+# Obtaining TV Guide data
+Without a TV data source, the app isn't as enjoyable to use.<br />

+There are mainly two options to obtain TV data:
+- Using a WebAPI service that provides TV data
+- Scraping TV providers' websites

+## Using a WebAPI service that provides TV data
+Issue: Only a very few free TV data sources are available.<br />
+One option is [TVmaze](https://www.tvmaze.com/api), but you will need to adapt its data format to match this app.<br />
+Keep in mind that some paid APIs can be [expensive](https://developer.tvmedia.ca/pricing-plans) for home users.<br />

+## Scraping a TV data website
+Issue: Most, if not all, TV data websites explicitly forbid scraping.<br />
+For example, SlingPlayer used TV Guide data from [Zap2it](https://tvlistings.zap2it.com/), which, until a few years ago, provided an API but currently [forbids scraping](https://feedback.zap2it.com/terms-of-use/).

+However, there are some TV data websites that don't _seem_ to forbid scraping, such as [TV Passport](https://www.tvpassport.com/tv-listings)
+## Tv Guide data format
+The TV Guide data source adheres to an open-source, community-driven standard known as [XMLTV](https://wiki.xmltv.org/index.php/XMLTVFormat), widely utilized by various tools and **scrapers**.<br />

+According to the XMLTV website:
+>_An XMLTV file has 2 types of records:<br />
+&bull; 'channel' records, store information about channels<br />
+&bull; 'program' records, store information about individual episodes_

+Likewise, this app's TV Guide incorporates the same two types of records.
+Therefore, XMLTV may be adapted to this app.<br />

 # Contributing